evilpanda009/ctf_jwt/README.md

-# GSCTF
+# The Secret Vault
- This is the source code for the JWT based Web Challenge for the GirlScript CTF
+ This is the source code for the JWT based Web Challenge "The Secret Vault" for the GirlScript CTF